MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 Automate cost monitoring, budgeting, and optimization processes that prevent overspending and ensure costs align with business goals.

 - *Automate deployment restrictions.* [Disallow certain cloud resources](/azure/governance/policy/tutorials/disallowed-resources) from deploying to prevent use of cost-intensive resources.

-[Create custom policies](/azure/governance/policy/tutorials/create-custom-policy-definition) to define your own rules for working with Azure.
+- *Automate custom restrictions.* [Create custom policies](/azure/governance/policy/tutorials/create-custom-policy-definition) to define your own rules for working with Azure.

 - *Automate cost allocation.* Enforce tagging requirements to [group and allocate costs](/azure/cost-management-billing/costs/enable-tag-inheritance) across environment (development, test, production), department, or project.
 Use tags to identify and track resources that are part of a cost optimization effort.